 MSc in Applied Mathematics

-12 years of schooling + a 3 or 4 year Bachelor’s degree (with Mathematics as a subject for at least two years) from an institution recognized by the government of any of the SAARC countries, with a minimum of 55% marks in aggregate or an equivalent grade.
+12 years of schooling + a 3 year Bachelor’s degree (with Mathematics as a subject for at least two years) from an institution recognized by the government of any of the SAARC countries, with a minimum of 55% marks in aggregate or an equivalent grade.
 Candidates who have a 4 year Bachelor’s degree or 2 year Bachelor’s degree and have cleared the first year of the Master’s programme are also eligible.

 Format of the Entrance Test Paper

 The duration of the Entrance Test will be 3 hours and the question paper will consist of 100 multiple choice questions in two parts.

 PART A: will have 40 questions on Basic Mathematics.

 PART B: will have 60 questions on Undergraduate Level Mathematics.

 Calculators will not be allowed.
 However, Log Tables may be used.

 The combined syllabus for both Part A and Part B is as follows:

 Calculus and Analysis: Limit, continuity, uniform continuity and differentiability; Bolzano Weierstrass theorem; mean value theorems; tangents and normal; maxima and minima; theorems of integral calculus; sequences and series of functions; uniform convergence; power series; Riemann sums; Riemann integration; definite and improper integrals; partial derivatives and Leibnitz theorem; total derivatives; Fourier series; functions of several variables; multiple integrals; line; surface and volume integrals; theorems of Green; Stokes and Gauss; curl; divergence and gradient of vectors.